 I respectfully request the DFPI consider my comments below and work toward uniformity with federal law.
+I believe that including Debt Collectors and Debt buyers under this proposed rule is duplicative and unnecessary as we are currently required to comply with DFPI Debt Collection Rules which includes rulemaking, furthermore, these proposed rules are confusing to business owners and consumers alike.
 Establishing duplicative and conflicting federal and state, processes, timelines, disclosures, and documentation requirements will only confuse the consumer and create an impossible compliance situation for California companies.

-If the DFPI seeks clarity and consistency with the consumers and the companies it regulates, it should consider a consumer complaint portal similar to the CFPB.
+As I have stated in my previous responses, if the DFPI seeks clarity and consistency with the consumers and the companies it regulates, it should consider a consumer complaint portal similar to the CFPB.
 Creating this type of complaint portal would create consistency for all consumers.
 A complaint portal should focus on receiving actual consumer "complaints" as defined by the CFPB and not "inquiries" which would inadvertently catch thousands of trivial interactions.